 The oracle darted all the way back outside in fright.
 No stranger had entered the temple’s inner sanctum since Heracles, privileged by gods and men alike, had done so so many years ago.
 Certainly no beings as profane as these hags had ever crossed the threshold.
 And what to make of the vagrant who lay beside them?
-The sacrilege of breaking and entering Apollo’s temple in such a state as he was, then using its most sacred space as a handy bivouac, was so immense as almost to defy punishment.
+The sacrilege of entering Apollo’s temple without permission in such a state as he was, then using its most sacred space as a handy bivouac, was so immense as almost to defy punishment.
 Who would dare such acts at all, much less do so with no apparent regard to their discovery?
-The very enormity of the sacrilege seemed to portend that all of these beings were something more than ordinary criminals.
+The very enormity of the blasphemy seemed to portend that all of these beings were something more than ordinary criminals.
 The oracle hesitated there on the steps, unsure what to do.

 Meanwhile, inside the inner sanctum, the man awoke.
 Orestes — for it was Orestes, fled here with these Furies at his heels — opened his eyes to his familiar nightmares, muttering and snorting in the grip of their evil dreams.
 He clung more tightly than ever to the omphalos stone and the olive branch, and prayed, silently but frantically, to Apollo for assistance.
 The god heard his call; from the midst of the vapors that filled the room, there appeared his shining figure, somehow transcending the narrow confines of the space.
 Still holding onto the omphalos stone like a drowning sailor grips a lifeline, Orestes spoke.